Best OBS Studio Settings for Live Streaming [2024 Update]

 5. What are good audio settings for OBS?

-You should consider setting your audio bitrate to about 320 Kbps for the best audio quality on OBS.
+Consider the OBS audio configuration to about 320 Kbps for the best audio quality on OBS.
 This is especially crucial if you’re streaming videos at 1080p and want the audio quality to remain crisp throughout the video playback.
 Lower bitrates would hamper the overall stream-watching experience for your viewers.

 Conclusion